djuro/mtProcessor/README.md

 # mtProcessor
 The application is based on Symfony2 framework.
+It has one Rest endpoint accepting POST requests.
+The message received contains data about particular money transfer.

+The application has been done as a task for CurrencyFair Company.

-My work is mostly in the following bundles:
+My work is in the following bundles:

 /src/DM/AnalyticsBundle,
 /src/DM/ConsumerBundle,
-/src/DM/AnalyticsBundle,
+/src/DM/PresentationBundle,

 Authenticated User have access to messages list, reports list and "New report" form.
 Report preview is based on it's result data type.
 It can be numeric or graphic.